perfectspr/llm-leaderboard/results/openchat.md

 Towards his head

 ### Received Answer
-When a man is performing a handstand, the tie would typically hang down towards his back.
-This is because when someone is in a handstand position, their head is pointing downwards and their back is facing upwards.
-However, it's important to note that the exact positioning can vary depending on how the person is positioned during the handstand and whether they have their arms close to their sides or extended out in front of them.
+When a man is performing a handstand, the tie would hang towards the back of his head and neck area.
+This is because the hands would be placed on the ground with the rest of the body in an inverted position, and the tie would be hanging from the neck.
 ***
 ### Knowledge 2
 Who was the president in 2003 and why?